Papillion-La Vista teacher tackling student lunch debt with gaming channel fundraiser

 When he is not teaching German to students at Papillion-La Vista High School, he’s a Twitch streamer.

-“Wich is basically an online platform where you play video games and people can come and watch you.
+“Twitch is basically an online platform where you play video games and people can come and watch you.
 And they can also donate money,” McCarter explained.
 “If they like what they see, they can support the channel.”

 So far, his supporters have not disappointed.